Alice Joyce: Marriages

 Joyce was married three times, the first time in 1914 to actor Tom Moore with whom she had a daughter, Alice Joyce Moore.
 They divorced in 1920.
 The same year, she married James B. Regan, son of the managing director of the old Knickerbocker Hotel; her second daughter was born during this union.
 They divorced in 1932, shortly after which the actress declared bankruptcy, and then she married for a third time.

 Her last marriage came in 1933 in Virginia City, Nevada to film director Clarence Brown; they separated in 1942 and divorced in 1945.
 The actress retained Brown's name.
 During their separation, she sued him for reparation on cruelty charges.

-Retirement
+Later Years and Death

-Joyce was known as "The Madonna of the Screen" for her striking features and presence.
-She made her last movie in 1930, after which she and ex-husband Tom Moore worked a late vaudeville circuit for a time.
+Joyce made her last movie in 1930, after which she and ex-husband Tom Moore worked a late vaudeville circuit for a time.
 She declared voluntary bankruptcy in 1933.
+However, she left an estate of $175,000 at her death in 1955.
 Joyce was active in women's organizations in the San Fernando Valley in her later years.
 She did book reviews and made sketches for friends.
+She died on October 9, 1955, of heart failure and was buried at San Fernando Mission Cemetery.